Seagate/cortx/doc/community-build/docker/cortx-all/README.md

     ```
 ### Tested by:

+- April 13 2022: Mukul Malhotra (mukul.malhotra@seagate.com) on a VMWare vSphere 7.0.1 for CentOS 7.9.2009
 - Mar 23 2022: Abhijit Patil (abhijit.patil@seagate.com) on a AWS EC2 instance with RockyLinux 8.5
   - On AWS EC2 we don't have rocky linux 8.4 AMI, so I decided to use RockyLinux 8.5 and then I follow above steps.
 - Feb 10 2022: Bo Wei (bo.b.wei@seagate.com) on a Windows running VirtualBox with CentOs 7.9.2009